Gas vesicle

 Gas vesicles, also known as gas vacuoles, are nanocompartments in certain prokaryotic organisms, which help in buoyancy.
 Gas vesicles are composed entirely of protein; no lipids or carbohydrates have been detected.

 Function

-Gas vesicles occur primarily in aquatic organisms as they are used to modulate the cell's buoyancy and modify the cell's position in the water column so it can be optimally located for photosynthesis or move to locations with more or less oxygen.
+Gas vesicles occur primarily in aquatic organisms as they are used to modulate the cell's buoyancy and modify the cell's position within a water column so it can be optimally positioned for photosynthesis or to move locations that have more or less oxygen.
 Organisms that could float to the air–liquid interface out competes other aerobes that cannot rise in a water column, through using up oxygen in the top layer.